steik-yu/SunwayPGRprogram/README.md

 8. Simple linear / Multiple linear regression / Logistic regression

 ## R graphs or formula for the moment
 These are just templates for generating graphs.
-However, caution is required—for instance, in IC50 models using non-linear regression, it’s important to visually check whether the curve is being fitted properly.
+However, caution is required—for instance, in IC50 models, here I’m showing the linear regression model, but this should be treated on a case-by-case basis as yours might require different approaches.
 Always consult your supervisor or senior colleagues when in doubt.
-Additionally, while the graphs come with their own palettes, you can override them and use any palette from this website as you prefer. -> [*library("ggsci")*](https://nanx.me/ggsci/articles/ggsci.html#npg)
+Anyways, while the graphs come with their own palettes, you can override them and use any palette from this website as you prefer. -> [*library("ggsci")*](https://nanx.me/ggsci/articles/ggsci.html#npg)

 ### Antioxidant assays (DPPH/ABTS)
 1. Line graph of % Radical Scavenging Activity over Concentration (same unit across samples and positive control)